robert-lindsey/WCRP/README.md

 The command

-    ./bin/find_skills --datafile dataset.txt --savefile map_estimate_skills.txt --map_estimate
+    ./bin/find_skills --datafile ../datasets/spanish_dataset.txt --savefile map_estimate_skills.txt --map_estimate

-will run the MCMC algorithm on the data in dataset.txt using default settings.
+will run the MCMC algorithm on the data in spanish_dataset.txt using default settings.
 It'll then save the maximum a posteriori (MAP) estimate of the skill assignments to the file map_estimate_skills.txt.
-The ith entry in map_skills.txt is the skill ID of item i.
+The ith entry in map_estimate_skills.txt is the skill ID of item i.

 #### Sampling the posterior distribution over skill assignments

 The command

-    ./bin/find_skills --datafile dataset.txt --savefile sampled_skills.txt --iterations 3000 --burn 1000
+    ./bin/find_skills --datafile ../datasets/spanish_dataset.txt --savefile sampled_skills.txt --iterations 1000 --burn 500

-will run the MCMC algorithm on the data in dataset.txt for 3000 iterations and discard the first 1000 iterations as burn-in.
+will run the MCMC algorithm on the data in spanish_dataset.txt for 1000 iterations and discard the first 500 iterations as burn-in.
-It'll produce sampled_skills.txt which will have 2000 lines, one per post burn-in iteration.
+It'll produce sampled_skills.txt which will have 500 lines, one per post burn-in iteration.
 The goal of the MCMC algorithm is to draw samples from a probability distribution over skill assignments conditioned on the observed student data.
 Each line in sampled_skills.txt is a sample from that distribution.